-One of the most delicious ways to experience a new destination is by sampling its local food and cuisine.
-With more than 100 Washington State farmers markets and a nearly year-round growing season, it’s easy to taste your way through the state’s locally grown, raised, caught, and foraged delicacies.
-Throughout the year, look for everything from salmon, oysters, and pasture-raised beef to apples, cherries, mushrooms, and more.
+One of the most delicious ways to experience a new destination is by sampling local foods.
+With more than 100 Washington State farmers markets and a nearly year-round growing season, it’s easy to taste your way through the state’s local delicacies.
+Throughout the year, look for everything from salmon and oysters to apples, cherries, and mushrooms.

 Washington State Farmers Markets